-Copies of full Board of Trustees meeting agendas and backup materials are available for review at all District sites prior to Board meetings.
-Copies of the agenda and dates of meetings of the Board of Trustees are available on the District website at www.fjuhsd.org.
+Copies of the agenda and dates of meetings of the Board of Trustees are available on the District website at www.fjuhsd.org under the Board of Trustees tab.

 MORAL AND CIVIC VALUES

 On October 4, 1994, the Board of Trustees endorsed the following list of moral and civic values and the accompanying definitions, which are stated as behaviors exemplified by students living up to these values.